-CO1 Understand the graphs of functions (curves) by knowing their characteristics like asymptotes and curvature and applying those to curve tracing.
+CO1 Understand the graphs of functions (curves) by knowing their characteristics like asymptotes and curvature.
 CO2 Solve first order ordinary differential equations using various methods and apply them to physical problems.
 CO3 Learn methodology to Solve second order ordinary differential equations and apply them to solve applied problems of electrical circuits.
 CO4 Develop understanding of the concepts and methods of system of linear equations and apply them to solve a system.
 CO5 Study and use the eigen values and eigen vectors of matrices, its properties and applications.